strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/guides/helper-plugin.md

 };
 ```

 Note, there were some slightly behavioural changes i.e. the Links won't render if there are less than 2 pages.
-Due to the refactor some props will have moved and changed, please look at the documentation for the Pagination component for more info.
+Due to the refactor some props will have moved and changed, please look at the [documentation for the Pagination component](https://v5.contributor.strapi.io/exports/modules#table) for more information.

 ### ReactSelect